 1918 (3rd March)

-The Treaty of Brest-Litovsk ended Russian involvement in World War One.
-The signing of the treaty ended the left Socialist Revolutionary’s support of Lenin.
+The signing of this treaty ended Russian involvement in World War One.
+The signing of the treaty also ended the left Socialist Revolutionary’s support of Lenin.

 1918 (5th March)